To ensure gift delivery by 12/25, please place orders via UPS shipping no later than 12/17.

 Having united the U.S. behind one code, the Uniform Type Committee negotiated with the British to unite the English-speaking world.
 In 1917, the Committee adopted Braille Grade One and a Half, which was British braille but with only 44 contractions.
 Unfortunately, British readers could easily read the American code, but American readers couldn’t read the British one.
 As such, the debate over braille wasn’t finished.

 Finally, in 1932, at the London Type Conference, delegates from the English-speaking world approved a uniform braille system.
 Standard English Braille is the British braille code, but with a concession to the Americans: contractions do not break over syllables.
-Thus, the War on the Dots ended, creating a new age of braille literacy for people who are blind or low vision.
+Thus, the War of the Dots ended, creating a new age of braille literacy for people who are blind or low vision.

 APH’s new museum, The Dot Experience, will bring braille history to life.
 All visitors will have a hands-on experience with pieces owned by Louis Braille, as well as other important pioneers and pieces of the braille revolution, such as the Hall Braille Writer.